Ryan McMahon Player Props: Rockies vs. Padres

-Ryan McMahon -- 1-for-5 with a double in his last game -- will be in action for the Colorado Rockies versus the San Diego Padres, with Nick Martinez on the hill, on March 31 at 9:40 PM ET.
+Ryan McMahon -- 0-for-4 with an RBI in his last game -- will be in action for the Colorado Rockies against the San Diego Padres, with Michael Wacha on the hill, on April 1 at 8:40 PM ET.

-In his previous appearance, he went 1-for-5 with a double against the Padres.
+He had a hitless showing in his previous game (0-for-4 with an RBI) against the Padres.

 Ryan McMahon Game Info & Props vs. the Padres